MMw-Unibo/INSANE/README.md

 ### Running the demo application

 Once the daemon is running on a machine, you can run multiple INSANE-based applications on that machine.
 To start the demo application, you can invoke `nsn-app`.

+## Plugins

+### DPDK plugins

+To fully support a DPDK-based plugin and still guarantee the flexibility of INSANE, we had to modify a few lines of the driver of the Mellanox card (mlx5).
+Hence, we provide a [diff file](dpdk_22_11_mods.diff) that contains the changes we made to the driver source code.
+You can apply this patch to the DPDK source code before building it.

+Furthermore, if you are using a Mellanox card for the DPDK plugin, you need to explicitly disable the use of vectorial instructions, as it conflicts with the features we use in the DPDK plugin.
+To do so, add the following parameter to the DPDK configuration (i.e., the `eal_args` string) in the INSANE daemon configuration file: `-a <pcie_addr>,rx_vec_en=0`, where `<pcie_addr>` is the PCI address of the Mellanox card (e.g., `0000:05:00.0`).